junyangggggg/DataScienceProjects/Datacamp/ExploringTheKaggleDataScienceSurvey/README.md

 # Exploring the Kaggle Data Science Survey

 This is my first project that is related to data science.
-Basically it warms me up for future data science project.
-Luckily, Datacamp provides guided projects that is very beginner-friendly, especially for me who has zero experience in hands-on data science project.
+Basically it warms me up for future data science projects.
+Luckily, Datacamp provides guided projects that is very beginner-friendly, especially for me who has zero experience.
 However, this leads to a problem that is the learner would be just simply following the instructions without knowing why we need to perform such action.
 This project is a good example for that, as it doesn't emphasize on the interpretation of the output.
 Therefore, I decided to write a summary for